 The Information Technology Award recognizes innovation in the development and commercialization of an information technology-based solution resulting in significant business impact.

-NEW!
 The Innovation in Energy Award recognizes the transformative growth of applied scientific research in regard to the discovery and development of new, cleaner energy technologies in our region.

 The Life Sciences Award recognizes and honors scientific advances in new and innovative biomedical and life sciences endeavors.

 The Science Communicator Award recognizes individual achievement or team collaboration in a body of communications or journalistic work, during the course of a year or longer, that presents science and technology news and issues via any medium, including new media.